franko/gsl-shell/doc/source/matrices.rst

 --------

 GSL Shell main data types are *real* and *complex* matrices and many of the GSL routines works on this kind of data.
-GSL Shell does not have a separate type to rapresent a *vector* but we use column matrix for this purpose.
+GSL Shell does not have a separate type to represent a vector but column matrices are used for this purpose.

-With matrix you can do basic arithmetic operations just by using the '+' and '*' operators.
+With matrix you can do basic arithmetic operations with the usual mathematical meaning provided that the dimensions of the matrices are compatible.
-With the '*' operator the matrix multiplication will be performed.
-You can also mix freely scalar with matrix of either real or complex type, GSL Shell will perform the appropriate operation in each case.
+You can also mix freely scalar with matrices, GSL Shell will perform the appropriate operation in each case.
-In general you can mix real and complex valued number or matrix in arithmetic operations and the result will be complex a complex matrix of number if at least one of the operand is complex.
+In general you can also mix real and complex valued number or matrix in arithmetic operations and the result will be complex if at least one of the operand is complex.
+The only arithmetic operation that is not allowed is the division where the right operand is a matrix.
+The reason is that this latter operation does not have a well defined mathematical meaning.
+In general the inversion of the matrix can be performed using the function :func:`matrix.inv` or the function :func:`matrix.solve` to solve a linear system efficiently.

+In general most of the matrix related functions can operate on both real or complex matrices and return the appropriate result.

-In order to create a new matrix you should use the :func:`matrix.new` function for a *real* matrix and :func:`matrix.cnew` for a *complex* matrix.
-In general most of the functions can operate on both real or complex matrices and return the appropriate result.
+In order to create a new matrix you should use the :func:`matrix.new` function to define a *real* matrix and :func:`matrix.cnew` for a *complex* matrix.
+If you want a matrix by giving explicitely all its elements you can use instead the function :func:`matrix.def`.

 The :func:`new` function takes two mandatory arguments, the number of rows and of columns and an optional third argument.
 If the third argument is not given all the elements of the matrix are initialised to zero.
 Otherwise, if you provide a function of two variables, lets say i and j, it will be used to initialise the element of the matrix.
 The provided function will be called for each element of the matrix with the index of row and column as an argument.
 This provides a very useful way to initialise matrices.
 As an example, let us suppose that we want to define a matrix ``m`` of dimension :math:`n \times n` whose elements are given by :math:`m_{jk} = \textrm{exp} (2 \pi i j k / n)`.

 In GSL Shell we can define the matrix with the following command::

+   import 'math'

+   n = 4

-   -- we assume that n is a positive integer number m = matrix.cnew(n, n, |j,k| exp(2i*pi*(j-1)*(k-1)/n))
+   -- we define a complex matrix that operate a fourier transform m = matrix.cnew(n, n, |j,k| complex.exp(2i*pi*(j-1)*(k-1)/n))

 where you have previously defined ``n`` to be a small integer number.